 Naming my growing business after Dad’s mother, Pearl Lucy, I now make a wide range of bags from makeup bags to tote bags and quilts.
 I sell them at the Purple Paddock, in Keith, at Markets around the region and online.

-Lately, I have I have to thank Nicole Mallalieu, from Melbourne, for her wonderful classes, which I attended in the Grampians at Grampians Texture for a couple of years.
+Lately, I have to thank Nicole Mallalieu, from Melbourne, for her wonderful classes, which I attended in the Grampians at Grampians Texture for a couple of years.
 She is an amazing teacher and her books “You Sew Girl” and “The Better Bag Maker”, have taught me an enormous amount about bag construction and many tricks of the trade in the last couple of years.
 If you can get to one of her classes you will love it!
 My other great love is making quilts, which I will share with you along the way.

 Of course when you live on a farm there is always the Garden!
 Before I moved to Keith, I studied Landscape Garden Design at Ryde School of Horticulture in Sydney, and over the years I have consulted and designed many gardens in Sydney and Keith and love the challenge of researching and designing every project and choosing the right plants.
 Sometimes its a hard choice between gardening and sewing.
 What to do?
 So I do gardening in the morning and sewing in the afternoon.
 Well that is usually the plan, but it doesn’t always turn out that way.